kyle-kettler/c0523-code-solutions/sql-aggregates/sql-aggregates-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are some examples of aggregate functions?
+- What are some examples of aggregate functions? sum(), count(), avg()

 - What is the purpose of a `group by` clause?
+  It separates rows in to groups and performs the aggregate functions on the groups of rows.

 ## Notes